OceanEcoWatch/PlasticDetectionService/docs/software_design_documentation.md

 - The code should be well documented
 - The code should be well tested

+## Architectural Style and Patterns

+## Blueprint

+Domain
+models.py
+abstractions for rasterop
+abstractions for download
+abstractions for inference

+Use Cases
+implementations for rasterop
+implementations for download
+implementations for inference
+Utilities

+MVC

+Ports and Adapters

+Clean Architecture

+Note
+pydeps src -show-deps
+enforce contract with lint-imports

 ## Diagrams:

 ### System Context Diagram